 10. Payment of Tests

-The District shall pay the costs for all tests which are required for employees.
+The district shall pay the costs for all tests which are required for employees.

 Employees are responsible for paying the cost of return-to-duty tests and 50% of follow-up testing, and for paying the costs of the analysis of any secondary urine specimen which he or she requests.